 I replaced the book, and sauntered through the rest of the store, observing the neat objects around me, and occasionally I glanced into a reflection of a melancholy face, with a tender and deep look in her eyes.

-I still felt the tension in the air, and being the only customer in the store, felt I had the clerk’s undivided attention.
-I made way for the exit, and with the most enthusiasm I could muster bid the clerk a good day.
+for the exit, and with the most enthusiasm I could muster bid the clerk a good

 I walked over to the next antique store, and upon entering I was greeted by a man’s voice, but not his eyes.
 I returned the greeting, and left him to stare at his computer screen.